 I was able to conclude some interesting facts.
 One of which is on a political/financial level.
 It was explained to me that each year there is a national budget.
 So much for education, so much for defence, so much for healthcare, etc. Okay, let’s look at the healthcare budget.
 The federal government takes the billions issued for healthcare and distributes it to the provinces.
 Some of the funds are available for new hospitals, medical machinery, etc. Most of which are expected to have a return.
 They are assets.
 Treatment of addiction is seen as an expenditure, not an investment.
 So, the lowest funds are distributed to these.
 The same goes with the legal system, meaning incarceration, arrest, legal aid, etc. No return, only expenditure.

 One can see that with fewer funds, you get fewer services.
 Our leaders do not realize that creating good affordable detox and rehab with easy access is worthwhile.
 They do not see that achieving results with addiction for the less fortunate might just be an investment.
 A recovered drug or alcohol abuser now becomes a productive member of society.
 Becomes a “taxpayer,” lowers crime, puts less stress on the legal system, fewer broken homes, etc. That is the budget and economics viewpoint.
 There is another side, a bit more sinister, though.

-The problem still exists that people cannot enter a low-cost, efficient, high care detox and rehab.
+But the fact remains that the problem still exists where people cannot enter a low-cost, efficient, high-care detox and rehab.
 So, I ask, do we have a reduction of harm?
 Or is it just a billion-dollar revenue product for the pharmaceutical companies?